-- Delivery of 10,000 new homes and over 9,000 direct jobs south of Carlisle. - Establishing new communities where population health, wellbeing and environmental sustainability goals are at the heart of good design and land use. - Providing improved walking and cycling infrastructure through projects such as St Cuthbert's Garden Village, Southern Link Road and Town Deal. - Through our £1.2m bid to the Government's New Development Corporation Competition, we will explore alternative mechanisms to deliver the Garden Village and ensure the long term stewardship of the new social and environmental assets that will be created.
+- Delivery of 10,000 new homes and over 9,000 direct jobs south of Carlisle.
+St Cuthbert's Garden Village (SCGV) is one of the largest developments of its kind nationally and the largest in the north of England in terms of new homes, supporting facilities and infrastructure. - Establishing new communities where population health, wellbeing and environmental sustainability goals are at the heart of good design and land use.

+- Providing improved walking and cycling infrastructure through projects such as St Cuthbert's Garden Village, Southern Link Road and Town Deal. - Through our successful bid to the Government's New Development Corporation Competition (£745,000), we will explore with MHCLG options for appropriate delivery mechanisms to deliver the St Cuthbert's Garden Village and ensure the long-term management and maintenance of the community infrastructure that will be created.